 In 1921, Latvia became a member of the League of Nations.

-In February 1922, the Constituent assembly adopted a liberal constitution, the Satversme.
+In February 1922, the constituent assembly adopted a liberal constitution, the Satversme.

 On 15 May 1934, Ulmanis staged a bloodless coup, establishing a nationalist dictatorship that lasted until 1940.

-In 1935, the Latvian national basketball team won the first-ever EuroBasket.
+In 1935, the Latvian national basketball team won the first ever EuroBasket.

-In 1935, the share of ethnic Latvians declined to 77% (1,467,035).
+In 1935, the share of ethnic Latvians in the population was 77% (1,467,035).

-By 1936, radical land reform reduced the landless rural population to 18% from 61.2% in 1897.
+By 1936, the percentage of the rural population that had been landless was reduced to 18%, down from 61.2% in 1897.

 In 1939, the Latvia University of Life Sciences and Technologies was established on the basis of the Faculty of Agriculture.